 While RingCentral’s offices aren’t quite as visually arresting as Google’s or Twitter’s (we don’t have a rooftop garden full of succulents), we do value good design.
 When we migrated to a new building earlier this year, we made efforts to imbue character, color, workspace collaboration, and fun into our office.

 We knew, for example, that the kitchen tends to be a nexus of activity.
 So, when designing our suite’s kitchen/dining area, we spec’d an open floor plan and employed a bright color palette.
 Coffee and espresso machines are available for those needing coffee breaks, and employees never go hungry with an array of food and beverages.
-The RingCentral team congregates in the kitchen for small team meetings, company presentations, and catered lunches every Wednesday.
+The RingCentral team congregates in the kitchen for small

 The design touches in our office extend beyond the kitchen.
 Our “cubes” are boomerang-shaped with low dividers, resulting in an airy workspace that encourages collaboration.
 Everyone sits on an ergonomic chair, and conference room seats are orange, the official RingCentral color.
 There are also a dozen medicine balls bouncing around the office.